-MailChimp makes it easy to build an email list and conduct email marketing campaigns.
-Better yet, it now includes free marketing automation functionality so that you can automatically welcome new subscribers, follow up on leads, and implement automated lead nurturing campaigns.
+MailerLite makes it easy to build an email list and conduct email marketing campaigns.
+Better yet, it also includes free marketing automation functionality so that you can automatically welcome new subscribers, follow up on leads, and implement automated lead nurturing campaigns.

 Canva makes it easy for beginners without graphic design experience to create professional graphics.
 Use this for call-to-action images, social sharing images, and anything else that requires graphical elements.

 Look for Digital Advertising Credits